 Tucked away on the coast of Japan, looking out over the Harima Nada Sea, Himeji is the home of the most beautiful castle in the entire country.
 Sitting on a raised brick platform, the castle gleams pearly white and is adorned with numerous pointed roofs, each one lined with traditional decor.
 It becomes even more stunning when the cherry blossoms bloom, surrounding the castle with a haze of pink.
 It is both a beautiful sight and an important one because of its historical significance.
 Dating back to 1333, the castle was passed down from hand to hand during Japan’s feudal times and survived numerous battles, natural disasters and even proposed demolitions until it was inscribed as a UNESCO World Heritage site in 1993.
 Once you’ve taken in the castle, take a wander through Himeji town and cast your eye over its crumbling buildings, relics of a bygone era.

 Translating as ‘Shrine Island’, Miyajima is by far and away one of the most popular destinations in Japan – and with good reason.
 The island’s pride and joy is its Itsukushina shrine and particularly the Torii Gate, which is built in the sea and is often referred to as the ‘floating shrine’.
 This gate is considered to be the boundary between the living and the dead and in order to maintain its purity, births and deaths are forbidden from taking place near it.
 Another unique feature of this region is the deer that can be found in every nook and cranny of the island.
 These cheeky animals will steal the food right out of your hand if you’re not careful.
 According to the Shinto religion, the deer are sacred as it is believed that they are the messengers of God.
-The island also has an aquarium, which is well worth visiting.

 Officially known as Hida Takayama, this atmospheric town has retained a traditional touch like few other cities in Japan.
 Offering a pretty riverside setting in the Central Alps region, Takayama is the gateway to some of country’s best hiking and a great destination for those looking to experience the rural side of Japan.
 Easily explored on foot, the town offers a wealth of museums, temples and galleries, as well as a beautifully preserved Old Town.
 It's also home to one of Japan’s best-loved festivals, Takayama Festival, which is held twice a year in spring and autumn.